grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 When Percy inspected the page on the clipboard next to Cassandra's sonar unit she found it was rapidly filling up with notations describing the objects the active sonar was reflecting back, and the signal strength of the sub with the ram.
 Percy willed the _Prospect_ on, trying desperately to get the numbers to add up to some more distance between herself and that dogged signal out there in the water.
 But the numbers eased ever closer together, and she knew it was only a matter of time before the sub with the ram would be in torpedo range.
 That sub's commander must have known it too, because he did not increase speed, preferring to slowly reel his target in with minimal risk to him own boat.
 Given how quickly he had jumped to taking risks to gain an upper hand on the _Prospect_ in the past, the patience the sub with the ram's commander was currently showing telegraphed to Percy an unnerving amount of confidence he had in the coming demise of her boat.

 When Captain Percy came down to the sonar compartment in the middle of the night to check on the contacts, Cassandra showed her that the list of signal strengths had steadily increased with the closing of their pursuers.
 Percy broke out in another cold sweat --- this time from the fear of the torpedo that she now realized could be released at any second.
-The sub with the ram was now rendering clearly on the active sonar readouts --- it had crept within 10 nautical miles.
+The sub with the ram was now rendering clearly on the active sonar readouts --- it had crept within ten nautical miles.

 Almost regretting it as she said it, Percy asked Cassandra to lay off the active pings and use only passive sonar to track objects in the water.
-It would be challenging given the density of objects in the fouled water they were moving through, but at 7 knots the _Prospect_ was putting out just enough noise that a good sonar operator should be able to see clearly the surrounding seascape for miles in every direction.
+It would be challenging given the density of objects in the fouled water they were moving through, but at seven knots the _Prospect_ was putting out just enough noise that a good sonar operator should be able to see clearly the surrounding seascape for miles in every direction.
 Hemi's faith in Cassandra's natural skills was rubbing off on Percy.

 With the active sonar off, Cassandra soon reported that the sub with the ram had slowed and was losing some distance.
 Captain Percy knew exactly what the cause of that was --- they had to run slowly and more silently to hear the _Prospect's_ engine noise now.
 Discontinuing the active sonar pings felt like the right move to Percy.